anoshenko/rui/README.md

 * ":portrait" or ":landscape" are respectively styles for portrait or landscape mode of the program.
 Attention means the aspect ratio of the program window, not the screen.

+* ":width<min-width>-<max-width>" - styles for a screen whose width is in the range specified in logical pixels.

-* ":width< size >" are styles for a screen whose width does not exceed the specified size in logical pixels.
+* ":width<max-width>" - styles for a screen whose width does not exceed the specified value in logical pixels.

+* ":width<min-width>-" - styles for a screen whose width is greater than the specified value in logical pixels.

+* ":height<min-height>-<max-height>" - styles for a screen whose height is in the range specified in logical pixels.

-* ":height< size >" are styles for a screen whose height does not exceed the specified size in logical pixels.
+* ":height<max-height>" - styles for a screen whose height does not exceed the specified value in logical pixels.

+* ":height<minimum-height>-" - styles for a screen whose height is greater than the specified value in logical pixels.

 For example